dubrown23/Bullet-tracker/Documentation/Bullet Track - Context.md

 - **Performance**: Use proper predicates for fetch requests
 - **CloudKit Requirements**: All entities must have UUID identifiers
 - **Deprecated Relationships**: Habit-Collection relationship no longer used
+- **Automatic Collections**: Created and managed by CollectionManager

 ### State Management
 - **Multi-State Logic**: Cycle through states in consistent order